-At least 1 dead and dozens injured in suspected arson at anime studio in Japan
+At least 13 dead and dozens injured in suspected arson at anime studio in Japan

-A man burst into a famous animation production studio in Kyoto and started a fire early Thursday, leaving at least one dead and 35 others injured, some critically, Japanese authorities said.
+A man burst into an animation production studio in Kyoto and set it on fire early Thursday, killing one person, leaving 12 others presumed dead and a dozen possibly trapped inside.

+The blaze injured another 36 people, some of them critically, Japanese authorities said.

-The fire broke out at a three-story building of Kyoto Animation in Uji city in southern Kyoto, after the suspect spread an unidentified liquid that set off the blaze, Kyoto prefectural police and fire department officials said.
+The fire broke out in the three-story Kyoto Animation building in Japan's ancient capital of Kyoto, after the suspect spread an unidentified liquid to accelerate the blaze, Kyoto prefectural police and fire department officials said.

 One person died of severe burns, said fire department official Satoshi Fujiwara.
-Ten of the injured were in serious condition, many of them suffering from burns, he said.
+Most of the 10 seriously injured people had burns.
+Rescuers found 12 people presumed dead on building's first and second floors, Fujiwara said.

+As many as 18 others could be still trapped on the third floor, he said.

 The suspect was also injured and taken to a hospital, officials said.
 Police are investigating the man on suspicion of arson.

 Footage on Japan's NHK national television showed gray smoke billowing from the charred building.
+In other footage on TBS network showed windows blown off.

+Witnesses in the neighborhood said they heard bangs coming from the building, others said they saw people coming out of the building blackened, bleeding, walking barefoot, Kyodo News reported.

-Rescue officials set up a tent outside the studio building to provide first aid and sort out the injured.
+Rescue officials set up an orange tent outside the studio building to provide first aid and sort out the injured.

-Fire department officials say more than 70 people were in the building at the time of the fire, but most of them ran outside.
+Fire department officials say more than 70 people were in the building at the time of the fire.
+Many of them ran outside, but about 30 people still could not be reached.

-The fire was almost extinguished hours later, and firefighters were searching for anyone left behind.
+Firefighters were searching for victims after the fire was extinguished hours later.

 Kyoto Animation, better known as KyoAni, was founded in 1981 as an animation and comic book production studio, and is known for mega-hit stories featuring high school girls, including "Lucky Star," ''K-On!" and "Haruhi Suzumiya."